mindspore-ai/models/official/cv/inceptionv3/README.md

 bash scripts/run_standalone_train_cpu.sh DATA_PATH
 ```

-> Notes: RANK_TABLE_FILE can refer to [Link](https://www.mindspore.cn/docs/programming_guide/en/master/distributed_training_ascend.html), and the device_ip can be got as [Link](https://gitee.com/mindspore/models/tree/master/utils/hccl_tools).
+> 1. RANK_TABLE_FILE can refer to [Link](https://gitee.com/mindspore/models/tree/master/utils/hccl_tools).
 For large models like InceptionV3, it's better to export an external environment variable `export HCCL_CONNECT_TIMEOUT=600` to extend hccl connection checking time from the default 120 seconds to 600 seconds.
 Otherwise, the connection could be timeout since compiling time increases with the growth of model size.
 >
-> This is processor cores binding operation regarding the `device_num` and total processor numbers.
+> 2. This is processor cores binding operation regarding the `device_num` and total processor numbers.
 If you are not expect to do it, remove the operations `taskset` in `scripts/run_distribute_train.sh`

 ### Launch